geengene/03_Triolingo/README.md

 ## Road Map

-- currently only practising vocabulary works
+- currently only practising vocabulary and pronunciation works

 ### TODO